-Prerequisites: Physical Science or Honors Physical Science Astronomy I is a general survey course first introducing the students to the night sky, its many constellations, brighter stars and motions.
+Astronomy is a general survey course first introducing the student to the night sky, its many constellations, brighter stars and motions.
 The historical development of astronomical thought and our place in the Universe is the second major topic of study.
 The course concludes with a study of the moon, lunar exploration, planets, and other bodies in our solar system.
 The manned and unmanned exploration of the planets will also be discussed.
+Field trips to local planetariums and observing session (s) (weather permitting) are planned as parts of the course.
+Note: Availability of this course in the 2007-2008 school year depends upon staffing constraints.